Resourcely-Inc/resourcely-action/README.md

   pull_request:
     branches: [ main ]

-# Permissions for the action
 permissions:
   contents: read
   packages: read

 # Define jobs to be run
 jobs:
-  # Name of the job
   resourcely-ci:
     runs-on: ubuntu-latest
     steps: